 - Your health insurance card if you have one.
 You do not need to have insurance to get the vaccine.

 - Please wear clothing that will allow us to vaccinate you in the upper arm.
 We cannot vaccinate through clothing.

-You will be required to wear a mask and social distance while at the vaccination site.
-No food or beverages will be allowed.
 After the administration of your vaccine, you will be required to wait at least fifteen (15) minutes to ensure that you do not have a reaction to the vaccine.